-Chrome tanned products are cheaper and more common than vegetable-tanned leather products
+- Chrome tanned products are cheaper and more common than vegetable-tanned leather products

-Thinner and softer than vegetable tanned leather
+- Thinner than vegetable tanned leather

-Chrome tanned products neither wears well nor lasts very long and can crack after a few months of use
+- Chrome tanned products neither wears well nor lasts very long and can crack after a few months of use

 What is Vegan Leather